Image of Custard on Biancolievito

 Sugar is fundamental for the taste and increases the eggs’ coagulation point.

-The average quantity of sugar for a medium sweetness custard is about 250-350gr of sugar per liter of milk.
-Obviously, in substitution of granulated sugar, honey can also be used, considering a lower dosage of 30% on granulated sugar weight.
+The average quantity of sugar for a sweet custard is about 250-350gr of sugar per liter of milk.
+Honey can also be used as a substitute for granulated sugar, considering a lower dosage of 30% of granulated sugar weight.
 However, in this case, don’t forget to consider the characteristic aromatic note that honey will bring to the Custard, making it not always suitable for additional aromatizations.

 MILK & HEAVY CREAM

-Sometimes we can opt for adding some heavy cream to the milk to obtain an incredibly round cream in the mouth.
-In my experience, a good compromise is to substitute up to 30% of the milk’s weight with fresh heavy cream!
+Sometimes, we can add some heavy cream to the milk to obtain an incredibly round cream in the mouth.
+In my experience, a good compromise is substituting up to 30% of the milk’s weight with fresh heavy cream!

 CHOCOLATE

-Although chocolate is not one of the essential ingredients, its use is widespread in preparing a base cream for mousses and Italian semifreddo.
+Although chocolate is not an essential ingredient, it is widely used to prepare a base cream for mousses and Italian semifreddo.

-For a good result and an excellent taste, the quantity of chocolate has to be around 400gr per liter of milk if we consider average chocolate with 50% of fat content.
+For a good result and an excellent taste, chocolate has to be around 400gr per liter of milk if we consider average chocolate with 50% fat content.

-As cocoa butter content in chocolate increases, I suggest you progressively decrease its quantity in the Custard’s to avoid a structure too rigid and stiff once chilled.
+As cocoa butter content in chocolate increases, I suggest you progressively decrease its quantity in the Custard to avoid a structure that is too rigid and stiff once chilled.

 As an indication: